 13.4.
 Additional actions for the implementation of the World Heritage Convention

-13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention
+13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention No additional action.

 14. Good Practice in the Implementation of the World Heritage Convention